Since 2009, Ferrovial has measured 100% of greenhouse gas emissions from its activities around the world in order to

 Global targets have been set, by a 2030 horizon, recently verified by the Science Based Target initiative.

-In 2017 scope 1 & 2 emissions have been reduced by 28.4% in terms of intensity (2.65% above the target) with respect to the base year.
+In 2018 scope 1 & 2 emissions have been reduced by 54% in terms of intensity with respect to the base year.
 In absolute terms, emissions have been reduced by 14%, which reflects Ferrovial’s commitment to the roadmap established for the fulfillment of the established objectives

 For a more detailed look at our climate strategy and information about our Carbon Footprint see the Carbon Footprint Inventory history.

 Since 2009, Ferrovial has measured 100% of greenhouse gas emissions from its activities around the world.